lurado/LDOLayoutTemplates/README.md

 ## Motivation

 We love visually creating our views in Interface Builder.
-However, if a screen layout differs between orientations, or if a view has two modes (e.g. large and collapsed modes), setting up constraints and modifying them in code quickly turns into a mess.
+However, if a screen layout differs between orientations, or if a view has two modes (e.g. large and collapsed modes), setting up constraints and managing them in code quickly turns into a mess.
 Things only get worse if you have more than two variations.

-Wouldn't it be nice to design the different layouts separately, with an easy way to transition from one to another?
+Wouldn't it be nice to design each layout separately, with an easy way to transition from one to another?

 ## Example

 To run the example project, clone the repo, open the workspace in the `Example` folder, and click Run.
 Alternatively, you can use `pod try https://github.com/lurado/LDOLayoutTemplates`.

-The dashboard example shown above only works on iPad.
+The dashboard example shown above is only available on iPad.

 ## How To

-1. Lay out one variation of your view — let's assume it is for landscape orientation.
+1. In a storyboard, lay out your view controller's view as usual — let's assume this will be used in landscape orientation.
-1. Drag a "View" object from the library onto your view controller scene in the left sidebar, outside of its view hierarchy.
+1. Drag a *View* object from the library onto your view controller scene in the left sidebar, outside of its view hierarchy.
-    Change its Custom Class to `LDOLayoutTemplate` in the right sidebar.
+    Change its *Custom Class* to `LDOLayoutTemplate` in the right sidebar.

     This is your layout template in which you design the variation (e.g. portrait orientation).
     This view will never be shown to the user, but its constraints (and attributes, see below) will be transferred to the main view.
 1. Change the size of your template view to portrait dimensions (not really necessary, but it makes designing it easier).